stephend/citybeautiful.nz/_posts/2017/2017-10-21-the-high-price-trap.md

 It makes sense: if you can knock down one existing house to build multiple new houses, the link in prices is broken.
 As long as the sum of the values of the new houses is worth more than the value of the one house you knocked down, the developer can make a profit (or for the government, through KiwiBuild, break even).
 But each individual new house is cheaper than the old one.

+So we've done the impossible, and split the market: new affordable dwellings, and old ones keeping their value.
+Not because they are overvalued and scarce, as before, but because those existing houses sit on valuable, developable land.
+You've traded a value that only came from scarcity, and traded it for a value in something real: the ability to build multiple new houses.

 ### Intensification: the magic bullet

-So of our all the government's many tools to lower the price of a place to live, only one can make a new dwelling cheaper without dropping the value of the homes people already own.
+Of our all the government's many tools to lower the price of a place to live, only one can make a new dwelling cheaper *without* dropping the value of the homes people already own.
 You can tinker with taxes and regulations and interest rates, but only one lets the government have its cake and eat it too.
 Intensification: building more houses in the same space.
 So when the government decides between building "up" and "out", there's more at stake than environmental goals or planning fads.
 It's also about whether you can deliver on the seemingly-conflicting promises you had to make: helping people put a roof over their heads, without wiping out those who already have one.

+A true left-wing government might be tempted to say "the hell with it, let's crash prices".
+For a more pragmatic government that still wants to make a difference, intensification truly is magic.

 [^1]: Except for moving towards Australia at 4cm / year.
 There's no accounting for taste.